LIAAD/rapidminer-yake-extension/README.md

 ### Getting started
 1. Clone the extension template

-2. Change the extension settings in _build.gradle_ (e.g. replace 'Template' by the desired extension name)

-3. Initialize the extension project by executing the _initializeExtensionProject_ Gradle task (e.g. via 'gradlew initializeExtensionProject')
+2. Initialize the extension project by executing the _initializeExtensionProject_ Gradle task (e.g. via 'gradlew initializeExtensionProject')

-4. Add an extension icon by placing an image named "icon.png" in  _src/main/resources/META-INF/_.

-5. Build and install your extension by executing the _installExtension_ Gradle task
+3. Build and install your extension by executing the _installExtension_ Gradle task

+4. Copy build jar to your ~/.RapidMiner/extensions/ directory

-6. Start RapidMiner Studio and check whether your extension has been loaded
+5. Start RapidMiner Studio and check whether your extension has been loaded